-The retirement of a staff member will be honored by a gift equal to \$10 for each year s/he was employed by the library.
+Retiring staff will be honored by a gift equal to \$10 for each year employed by the library.
 (A retirement and an anniversary gift will not be awarded in the same fiscal year.)

 Other events

 For other occasions and recipients whom members of the staff wish to recognize, staff members may collect money on a voluntary basis and sign a card individually.